mathwhiz1212/proxmox-notes/Hardware.md

 AJ's recommendations: https://github.com/bnnanet/learn-colocation/issues/13

+You can look up SSDs to see their TBW and DWPD (drive writes per day) by the search bar: https://www.techpowerup.com/

 ## My Hardware

 I don't recommend this, I went as cheap as possible and re-used hardware I had: